urbantreelion/ece350-lab-manual/_lab2/lab2.md

   - What new blocks are added and what is their function?
   - Which blocks are identical or perform similar functions?

 - Execute the flowgraph by first clicking the Generate button followed by the Execute button.
 The screen shows an FM receiver with a spectrum analyzer display and several sliders.
-The radio is tuned to 98.1 MHz (an FM station in Seattle), the RF gain is set to 7 and the AF gain is set to 300m.
+The radio is tuned to 98.1 MHz (an FM station in Seattle), the RF gain is set to 7 and the AF gain is set to 300 m.
 The radio can be tuned using the sliders or the keyboard arrow keys.

 - Notice the noise level is around ‐100 dBm and the signal peak level is 20‐40 dB higher than that.
-Notice the spectrum analyzer covers a bandwidth of 250 KHz corresponding to the half the sampling rate set for the USRP source block in the flowgraph.
+Notice the spectrum analyzer covers a bandwidth of 250 kHz corresponding to the half the sampling rate set for the USRP source block in the flowgraph.

 ### FM data receiver